Nicaragua's Ortega secures another term, U.S. threatens action | Politics

 U.S. Secretary of State Antony Blinken said his country will work with other democratic governments and was ready to use a range of tools, including possible sanctions, visa restrictions and coordinated actions against those it said were complicit in supporting the Nicaragua government's "undemocratic acts."
 Democrats in the U.S. Congress pushed for President Joe Biden to back the so-called Renacer Act that aims to intensify pressure on Ortega and pursue greater regional cooperation to boost democratic institutions.

 "Elections were neither free, nor fair, nor competitive," said Jose Manuel Albares, Spain's foreign minister.
-On Sunday, Ortega - the longest-serving leader in the Americas - hailed the election as a victory delivered by the "immense majority of Nicaraguans."
+In a speech that lasted more than an hour on Monday evening, Ortega fired back against the United States and Europe, labeling them "Yankee imperialists."

+"They wanted to be at the head of the Supreme Electoral Council... counting the votes of the Nicaraguans," Ortega said, addressing supporters from Revolution Square in Managua.
+"That won't happen again in Nicaragua.
+Never again, never again."
+Of his jailed opponents, Ortega said, "They are not Nicaraguans, they have no homeland."

-Cuba, Venezuela and Russia all offered him their backing.
+Cuba, Venezuela and Russia all offered Ortega their backing.
 Russian Foreign Minister Sergei Lavrov said U.S. calls for countries not to recognize the outcome were "unacceptable."

 Mexico's foreign ministry said it would not comment on the election until official results were posted.
 Mexico maintained a critical view of Ortega's jailing of opponents but backed non-intervention in Nicaragua's affairs, a Mexican official said, speaking on condition of anonymity.
 FORMER REBEL